"Rivers of Light and Shadow: An Introduction to Notan

 Historically rooted in Japanese aesthetics, Notan emerged from the philosophy that beauty lies in the balance of opposing forces.
 This concept is also sometimes called "massing," "shape welding," or "value massing" in Western art culture.

 The concept of Notan is useful because you begin by seeing the world as simple shapes of light and dark, not objects.
 Seeing the structure and designing a strong foundation helps hold a painting together.
-Notan reveals the bones of an image.
-What holds up when you take away colour and detail?

 The core principle of Notan is the balance between positive and negative space, where both elements are equally important in creating a cohesive visual impact.
-We are not looking to arrange the 'named things', but looking to see and emphasise contrasting tonal shapes to achieve artistic harmony.

 Rudolf Arnheim teaches that clarity in visual art doesn't mean simplicity—it means the structure is perceptible and expressive.
 Good art makes its internal logic visible.
-When viewers can "read" the underlying structure, they experience beauty, tension, or unity more clearly.
-Clarity comes through structure, and Notan provides that structural foundation.

 Types of Notan